 Nothing can describe the feeling that you get when you are bicycling down a road and catch your first glimpse of a French chateaux from afar.
 With every pedal stroke, the chateaux gets clearer until it ultimately dominates your peripheral vision.
 Amazing is the only description I can give.
 Unfortunately many chateaux in France are carefully hidden from public view by majestic trees and other natural barriers, but a bit of planning will insure that your itinerary provide at least one major “amazing” moment.

 Once the stomping grounds for French kings, the Loire is filled with hundreds of impressive castles.
 From the fortress at Angers with its 17 towers and Apocalypse tapestry to Chambord with over 300 chimneys, there are castles in the Loire for every taste.
 I would recommend that you do some research ahead of time to determine which castles will be at the top of your priority list, because spending too much time touring castles is like touring too many churches in Rome or museums in Florence.
 In addition, touring a lot of chateaux can be quite expensive, so bit of upfront research will be worth it.
-Chateaux de la Loire is the best resource for looking at choices, but unfortunately the site is only in French.
-Other options are France This Way and Chateaux of the Loire Valley.
+Chateaux de la Loire is the best resource for looking at choices.
 Everyone has a list of their favorite Loire chateaux, here are a few of mine:

 - Chateaux de Chenonceau–Hands down my favorite chateau in France.
 Gorgeous without being over the top, and located in one of the loveliest villages in France.
 The arches of this Renaissance chateaux are breathtaking as they seemingly float over the River Cher.
 This is one of the most visited of all the Loire chateaux.